-The Designated Safeguarding Lead (also referred to throughout this Policy as the Child Protection Coordinator) within Ganton School is: Mr. Alec Young, supported by the Community Safeguarding Co-ordinator, Mrs. Katrina McLane (Deputy DSL).
+The Designated Safeguarding Lead (also referred to as the Child Protection Coordinator) within Ganton School is: Mr. Alec Young, supported by the Community Safeguarding Co-ordinator, Mrs. Katrina McLane (Deputy DSL).

 Mr. Eddy Wharton, as Head Teacher, has ultimate responsibility for Child Protection.

 The leads for Safeguarding and Child Protection, and Assistant Head Teachers, Helen Robinson, Jordan Pullen and Tom Radge, have all completed additional safeguarding training to fulfil their roles.
 Full records of all staff training in relation to Safeguarding and the training plan are maintained by the Designated Leads, the Head Teacher, and the Assistant Head Teacher responsible for continuing Professional Development (CPD).

 We work with governors, staff, pupils, parents and carers to create a school community which values the use of new technologies in enhancing learning, encourages responsible use computers and follows agreed policies to minimise potential e-safety risks.